The Best Food At Disneyland, Ranked guide image

 Tiki Drinks At Trader Sam's

-Location: Main pool, Disneyland Hotel
+Location: Main Pool, Disneyland Hotel

 On the far side of the sprawling Downtown Disney sits the perpetually dated Disneyland Hotel and its faint attempt to hold on to whatever allure Anaheim might’ve had in the 1950s (Hint: It was oranges).
 That said, one incredible gem remains on the premises: Trader Sam’s Enchanted Tiki Bar.
-The kitschy, overpriced, and absolutely legendary pool bar is a must-visit and the thunderstorm-inducing Uh Oa! cocktail is the rum-filled tiki fishbowl you’ve been searching for your entire life.
+The kitschy, overpriced, and nonetheless legendary pool bar is a must-visit and the thunderstorm-inducing Uh Oa! cocktail is the rum-filled tiki fishbowl you’ve been searching for your entire life.
 Besides, you just waited two hours in line for a 30-second glow-in-the-dark Peter Pan ride and you need alcohol, stat.
 Ooooooooooo-ga!

 Cream Cheese-Filled Pretzel

-Location: Refreshment Corner, Main Street U.S.A., Disneyland
+Location: Refreshment Corner, Main Street U.S.A. or Preztel Carts near Star Tours or Small World Promenade, Disneyland

 Of all the places that catch your eye at Disney, Refreshment Corner is absolutely not one of them.
 It’s basically the 7-Eleven of Main Street and probably most famous for being the spot parents give up and let their children drink Diet Coke.
 But there’s a little secret inside - the Cream Cheese Pretzel.
 This giant sweet-and-savory soft pretzel, stuffed with all the cream cheese they could muster inside, might be the most overlooked snack in the whole park.